picfight/pfcdata/api/Insight_API_documentation.md

 **URL:**  ```GET /status```

-**Description:** Retrieves status of Decred network.
+**Description:** Retrieves status of PicFight Coin network.
 If `q` is set to a parameter from the table below, only that parameter is returned.
 If `q` is not specified, all status parameters are returned.

 | Parameter           | Type                   |  Description                   |